Financial Aid Overview

 Satisfactory Academic Progress (SAP)

-Pell and Supplemental Grants -- Are federal gift awards available to qualifying undergraduates.
+Pell and Supplemental Grants are federal gift awards available to qualifying undergraduate students.
 Individual awards are based on enrollment status and EFC as determined by the FAFSA.
-To be eligible for financial aid students must also be making Satisfactory Academic Progress (SAP).
-Select here for more information on SAP .
+To be eligible for financial aid, students must also be making satisfactory academic progress (SAP).
+Click here for more information on SAP.

-William D. Ford Federal Direct/Stafford Subsidized and Unsubsidized Student Loans -- Are guaranteed by the U.S. Department of Education.
+William D. Ford Federal Direct/Stafford Subsidized and Unsubsidized Student Loans are guaranteed by the U.S. Department of Education.
 There are different loan maximums based on grade level status.
 An origination/guarantee fee is charged for each loan from the Department of Education.
-These loans are available to all students who complete the FAFSA, meet government eligibility requirements, and enroll at least half-time.
-They come in two types: Subsidized (the government pays the interest for the student until the repayment period begins) and Unsubsidized (the student is responsible for the interest from the time the loan is disbursed to the school).
-The repayment on these loans begins six (6) months after graduation, withdrawing from school, or dropping below half-time status.
-The interest rate on these loans will not exceed 8.25% per year.
+These loans are available to all students who complete the FAFSA, meet government eligibility requirements and enroll at least half time.
+They come in two types: subsidized (the government pays the interest for the student until the repayment period begins) and unsubsidized (the student is responsible for the interest from the time the loan is disbursed to the school).
+The repayment on these loans begins six months after graduation, withdrawing from school or dropping below half-time status.
+The interest rate on these loans will not exceed 8.25 percent per year.

-William D. Ford Federal Direct PLUS Loan -- Is a loan available to the parents of a dependent undergraduate student.
+William D. Ford Federal Direct PLUS Loan is a loan available to the parents of a dependent undergraduate student.
 The U.S. Department of Education is the guarantee agency.
-There is an origination/guarantee fee for each loan and the interest rate cannot exceed nine (9%) percent.
-This loan is in the parent’s name.
-Payment begins sixty (60) days after the full amount borrowed for the school year has been disbursed.
+There is an origination/guarantee fee for each loan, and the interest rate cannot exceed nine percent.
+This loan is in the parents' name.
+Payment begins 60 days after the full amount borrowed for the school year has been disbursed.
 (This usually means that payment begins while the student is still in school.)
 Financial need is not a prerequisite, but the borrower must pass a credit check performed by the U.S. Department of Education.
-Loan may be deferred until six (6) months after student graduates or drops below full-time.
+Loan may be deferred until six months after the student graduates or drops below full time.

 In the event that available state funds are insufficient to pay the full amount of each approved Iowa Tuition Grant, the Iowa College Student Aid Commission has the authority to administratively reduce the award.